Covert Channels in Computer Networks

 Subliminal channels proposed by Simmons in 1983 are covert channels embedded in digital signatures.

-This web page focusses on covert channels in computer network protocols but also contains some information about subliminal channels, covert channels in general, steganography etc. Oh, and BTW this page is still under construction ;-).
+This web page focusses on covert channels in computer network protocols but also contains some information about subliminal channels, covert channels in general, steganography etc. I started this page when I did the literature survey for my PhD.
+Many thanks to a number of people who contributed by sending me additional references!

 Publications on Covert Channels in Computer Network Protocols